Rehab a Home w/HUD's 203(k)

 2) The lesser of the As-Is value plus rehabilitation costs or 110 percent of the After-Improved value multiplied by the appropriate LTV factor.

 NOTE: If the property was owned less than one year, the acquisition cost plus the documented rehabilitation costs must be used.
+If the property is a condominium, the after-improved value is limited to 100% for refinance and purchase transactions.

 The maximum mortgage amount is based on the lesser of 1) or 2) of the below multiplied by the appropriate LTV factor.